Panthers down Texans 16-10 despite Allen’s fumbles

+HOUSTON (AP) — Kyle Allen’s mistakes could have doomed the Carolina Panthers on Sunday.

+Instead the rest of the team stepped up to make up for those miscues and help the Panthers to a 16-10 win over the Houston Texans.

-HOUSTON (AP) — Kyle Allen threw for 232 yards and the Carolina Panthers overcame his three fumbles with help from a big defensive play late to get a 16-10 win over the Houston Texans on Sunday.
+Allen threw for 232 yards and the team overcame his three fumbles with help from a big defensive play late to get the victory.

+“I thought the guys were very resilient,” coach Ron Rivera said.
+“One thing we talked about was having each other’s backs because there’s been times we didn’t do the things we needed to (on defense) and the offense stepped up.”

 The Panthers (2-2) took a 13-10 lead with a 55-yard field goal early in the fourth quarter.
 The Texans (2-2) were driving with about four minutes left when Deshaun Watson was sacked by Vernon Butler, who caused a fumble that was recovered by Eric Reid at the Houston 33.